-No one wants to experience anti-social behaviour, and being the victim of it can be very stressful.
+No one wants to experience crime of anti-social behaviour, and being the victim of it can be very stressful.

 Coastline has received HouseMark Anti-Social Behaviour (ASB) accreditation, recognising our customers receive a high quality service.
 Complaints about anti-social behaviour are taken seriously and dealt with in a professional manner, with a focus on achieving high satisfaction levels.

 Anti-social behaviour is defined in the Crime and Disorder Act 1998 as being “a manner that caused or was likely to cause harassment, alarm or distress to one or more persons not of the same household as the perpetrator”.

 You should first contact Devon & Cornwall Police on 101 for non-emergencies or 999 for emergencies.